 The Nuclear Magnetic Resonance (NMR) Facility at UC Davis is a Core Science Facility operating under the Office of Research.
 We provide qualified researchers in the biological, medical, and physical sciences access to state-of-the-art NMR instrumentation for spectroscopy and imaging.
-The Facility presently operates ten spectrometers of varying purposes and capabilities, four of which are operated jointly with the Chemistry Department and located in the Chemistry building.
-One Avance 500 spectrometer, located in Kemper Hall, is devoted to solid state NMR spectroscopy.
-Four additional instruments are located at the MedSci NMR facility (MS1-D), about a five minute bike ride from the Chemistry building.
+The Facility presently operates nine spectrometers of varying purposes and capabilities, three of which are operated jointly with the Chemistry Department and located in the Chemistry building.
 All of the spectrometers are multinuclear and a large variety of liquids, solids, surface, and imaging probes are available for use.

 To reserve instrument time on any of our spectrometers, you can access the online Scheduler Here.
 For more details, please visit our FAQ page.
-If you do not have access to the scheduler, please contact any of our NMR Facility staff listed on the right side of the page.
+A PPMS account is required to access to the scheduler.
+Click on the request account link on the front page of the scheduler.

 Other Frequently Asked Questions

 Many Frequently Asked Questions are answered on our FAQ page.
 Have a look, and if you have an important question you think is missing from this section, please let us know!